Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Numerical Results

 The backward ADP policies are also compared to several other policies.
 One is the optimal policy using the value functions resulting from exact backward dynamic programming.
 Another is approximate policy iteration (API) utilizing linear regression to fit value functions to post-decision states.
 This is a form of forward ADP (for a more thorough discussion of API, see \cite{jiang2014comparison}).
 The performance of this policy will improve over time as the number of training iterations increases.
 We restrict training time to 12 hours, often much longer than the backward ADP algorithms take to run in the test problems, and use the resulting policy at the end of this training period.
 It is also worth noting that, as with backward ADP with linear VFAs, policy performance is highly dependent on the selection of proper basis functions here as well.

-The last policy tested is a carefully tuned buy-low, sell-high policy function approximation (PFA) defined by $\theta=(\theta^H,\theta^L)$ with $\theta^H>\theta^L$: where $\theta$ is manually tuned via grid search.
+Another policy tested is a carefully tuned buy-low, sell-high policy function approximation (PFA) defined by $\theta=(\theta^H,\theta^L)$ with $\theta^H>\theta^L$, given by where $\theta$ is manually tuned via grid search.
 The $\theta$ resulting in the highest average objective function value in each case is chosen.